ngynngchn/finco/readme.md

 The original repository can be found [here](https://github.com/allbutgold/finco).

-As the original project was collaboratively developed, there was a lot of repetitive code.
-After reviewing the original project I restructured the directories and altered some components and pages for better readablity and DRY code.
+Since the original project was developed collaboratively, there was some repetitive code.
+After reviewing the project, I made improvements by restructuring directories and optimizing components and pages.
+These changes were made to enhance code readability and promote the DRY (Don't Repeat Yourself) principle.

 ## Description